Community Fibre broadband review 2023

 You'll only be able to sign up to Community Fibre broadband if you're based in selected London areas.
 If you're outside of London and are looking for similar ultrafast speeds, your best bet is to look for alternative full fibre broadband deals.

 If you’re out of contract, switching between any provider is easy.
-You shouldn’t even need to speak to your current provider - your new one should do all the admin for you.
 Check out our guide on ‘how to switch broadband and get an amazing deal’ for more hints and tricks, learn how to save money and upgrade your home's internet connection with little fuss.

 More broadband reviews